 Call the Midwife of Burbank1 of 12Geoff Johns is no stranger to “rebirthing” DC Comics concepts.
-He’s done it time and time again, with several mini-series titled Rebirth under his belt.
-Now, he’s overseeing the Rebirth of DC’s entire comic book line when the publisher relaunches starting in June.
+He’s done it time and time again, with several mini-series titled Rebirth under his belt- and, oh yeah, that little matter of relaunching the publisher’s entire freaking line under the “Rebirth” banner last spring.

 Superboy Prime Rebirth2 of 12In Infinite Crisis, Johns brought back all four of the characters who got shuffled off to a "paradise" at the end of 1985's Crisis on Infinite Earths, including Prime-Earth Superboy, Earth-Two Superman, Earth-Two Lois Lane and Alexander Luthor of Earth-Three.

 But Superboy Prime was the only one to survive Infinite Crisis, and for a while he played a significant role in the DCU, usually under Johns' pen.
 He was a key villain in high-profile events like Sinestro Corps War and Final Crisis: Legion of 3 Worlds.

 He was, figuratively anyway, the Superboy from our earth.
 One a hero, he turned angry and evil when the "stories" of the DCU weren't to his liking.
 In other words, Superboy-Prime was a fanboy, a Johns-invented twist to his character that sometimes elicited delight — and chagrin — from fanboys themselves.

 Power Girl Rebirth3 of 12Before Johns began writing a solo Power Girl story (in the 2005 launch of JSA Classified), the curvaceous hero's history was complicated.
 Some stories had her as Superman's cousin from Earth-Two (which technically didn't exist anymore), while others had her descending from Atlanteans and traveling to the future.